 Apply the settings and restart your Surface.

-3] Check power consuming apps
+3] Check power-consuming apps

-It always helps to be mindful about battery consumption.
+It always helps to be mindful of battery consumption.
 It is for this reason you can open Settings > System > Battery and “See which apps are affecting your battery life.”
 This will bring up a list of apps that are hogging your battery alongside the percentage of battery consumed.
 You can also change the Time Period and then change or uninstall the apps consuming maximum battery.
-I personally make it a point to ensure that the laptop is charged at-least 50 percent and is plugged on while gaming.
+I personally make it a point to ensure that the laptop is charged at least 50 percent and is plugged on while gaming.